-Valuation Date December 31, 2018 Experience Study Report 2018, published July 24, 2019 Actuarial Cost Method Entry Age Normal Amortization Method Amortized as a level percentage of payroll as layered Asset Valuation Method Market value of assets Actuarial Assumptions: Inflation Rate 2.50 percent Investment Rate of Return 7.20 percent Projected Salary Increases 3.50 percent Cost of living adjustments Blend of 2.00% COLA and graded COLA (1.25%/0.15%) in Mortality Healthy retirees and beneficiaries: Pub-2010 Healthy annuitant, sex-distinct, generational with Unisex, Social Security Data Scale, with collar adjustments and set-backs as described in the valuation.
-Active members: Pub-2010 Employees, sex-distinct, generational with Unisex, Social Security Data Scale, with collar adjustments and set- backs as described in the valuation.
-Disabled retirees: Pub-2010 Disabled retirees, sex-distinct, generational with Unisex, Social Security Data Scale, with job category adjustments and set-backs as described in the valuation.
+Valuation Date December 31, 2020

+Measurement Date June 30, 2022

+Experience Study Report 2020, published July 20, 2021

+Actuarial Assumptions:

+Actuarial Cost Method Entry Age Normal

+Inflation Rate 2.40%

+Long-term expected rate of return 6.90%

+Discount rate 6.90%

+Projected Salary Increases 3.40%

+Cost of living adjustments (COLA) Blend of 2.00% COLA and graded COLA (1.25%/0.15%) in

+Cost of living adjustments (COLA) accordance with Moro decision; blend based on service.

+Mortality Healthy retirees and beneficiaries:

+Pub-2010 Healthy retiree, sex-distinct, generational with Unisex,

+Social Security Data Scale, with job category adjustments and

+set-backs as described in the valuation.

+Active members:

+Pub-2010 Employees, sex-distinct, generational with Unisex,

+Social Security Data Scale, with job category adjustments and

+set-backs as described in the valuation.

+Disabled retirees:

+Pub-2010 Disable retirees, sex-distinct, generational with

+Unisex, Social Security Data Scale, with job category

+adjustments and set-backs as described in the valuation.

 Actuarial valuations of an ongoing plan involve estimates of the value of projected benefits and assumptions about the probability of events far into the future.
 Actuarially determined amounts are subject to continual revision as actual results are compared to past expectations and new estimates are made about the future.
 Experience studies are performed as of December 31 of even numbered years.
-The methods and assumptions shown above are based on the 2018 Experience Study which reviewed experience for the four-year period ending on December 31, 2018.
+The methods and assumptions shown above are based on the 2020 Experience Study which reviewed experience for the four-year period ending on December 31, 2020.